jayoung/MalikLab_bioinformaticsResources/notes/general_advice.md

 Much more documentation on the Hutch resources [here](https://sciwiki.fredhutch.org/scicomputing/comp_index/).

+A [list of courses/resources](https://sciwiki.fredhutch.org/scicomputing/reference_training) suggested by other Hutch people: includes Hutch stuff and web resources (scroll to the bottom)

 The Hutch [‘Coop’](https://centernet.fredhutch.org/cn/u/bdsc.html) Bioinformatics & Data Science Cooperative.
 Used to have staff whose job was training, but not any more, sadly.
 Website still has some teaching materials here.

 Some useful classes/courses available through [fhcrc.io](fhcrc.io) (some self-guided, some taught live)